 Before winter arrives, the most important thing you need to do for yourself and your family is to ensure that your furnace is operational, safe, and as energy-efficient as you can make it.
 When that first cold day hits, you don’t want to turn on the furnace only to discover that it isn’t working.
 A lot can happen during the warmer months to affect your furnace, so it pays to be prepared.

-No doubt about it, your best bet is to call an HVAC professional service and have them come out and inspect your furnace.
-During a regular maintenance inspection, the repairman also will clean the furnace, change the filter, check for leaks and unhealthy gases, and ensure that everything is operational.
+Your best bet is to call an HVAC professional service and have them come out and inspect your furnace.
+During a regular maintenance inspection, the repairman also will clean the furnace, change the filter, and check for leaks and unhealthy gases.
 You also can pay them to come out for a professional duct cleaning.

 Miller’s Heating & Air can help you with all your HVAC repair and service needs.